Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 Not only does this rewards card from Wells Fargo hold its own against the best flat-rate cash back cards on the market, but its rewards program, $0 annual fee, impressive welcome bonus and introductory APR offers also make it a contender for the title of best cash back credit card overall.
 While no card is perfect, it’s hard to go wrong with a flat-rate card that offers the sort of short- and long-term value you’ll find with the Active Cash Card.

-That said, it may not be the best fit for your individual goals and spending habits.
-To see if a rewards card that earns a higher rate in specific categories or offers more flexible rewards might be a better choice, size up where you spend the most and what type of rewards you hope to earn before taking the plunge.
+That said, the card may not be the best fit for your individual goals and spending habits.
+To see if a rewards card that earns a higher rate in specific categories or offers more flexible rewards might be a better choice, size up where you spend the most and what rewards you hope to earn before taking the plunge.

 Pros

-• Carries a quality welcome offer, unlike several rival flat-rate rewards cards.
+- It carries a generous welcome offer, unlike several rival flat-rate rewards cards.

 Cons

-• You may earn more with a card that offers a higher rewards rate in specific spending categories.
+- You may earn more with a card offering higher reward rates in specific spending categories.

 Earning cash rewards